-Donald Trump ‘Humiliates’ Wife Melania At Gridiron Dinner, Jokes About Her Leaving Him After Cheating Scandal
+Donald Trump Takes Aim At Wife Melania At Gridiron Dinner, Jokes About Her Leaving Him After Cheating Scandal

 — The Hill (@thehill) March 4, 2018

 To make the situation even more uncomfortable, Melania Trump was actually in attendance at the Gridiron Club dinner.
-As CNN noted, the First Lady actually accompanied Donald in what the report called a “rare outing” together for the couple.
-Melania has kept her distance from Donald, especially in recent weeks, including bowing out to a planned trip to the a conference in Davos and instead remaining in Florida.
+As CNN noted, the first lady actually accompanied Donald in what the report called a “rare outing” together for the couple.
+Melania has kept her distance from Donald, especially in recent weeks, including bowing out to a planned trip to a conference in Davos and instead remaining in Florida.

-While there have been rampant rumors that Melania Trump may be considering divorce, representatives for the First Lady have continually denied reports that there is any tension between her and Donald Trump, saying that the relationship is doing just fine.
+While there have been rampant rumors that Melania Trump may be considering divorce, representatives for the first lady have continually denied reports that there is any tension between her and Donald Trump, saying that the relationship is doing just fine.